-In October 2013, Doug Phillips, president of Vision Forum Ministries confessed to church leaders that he had an inappropriate sexual relationship with a woman who is not his wife.
+In October 2013, Doug Phillips, president of the now defunct Vision Forum Ministries confessed to church leaders that he had an inappropriate sexual relationship with a woman who is not his wife.
 Defenders of Phillips took to their blogs, websites, Twitter, and Facebook to do damage control on the behalf of Phillips and the patriarchal movement.
 One such defender is Independent Baptist pastor Voddie Baucham, a man who is widely viewed as the African-American version of Doug Phillips.

 A Christian woman by the name of Julie Anne posted an article on the Spiritual Sounding Board blog about the Doug Phillips scandal.
 Her post mentioned the following quote by Voddie Baucham:

 Dennis, You ask, “How many times do we see this in Christian leadership?”
 The answer may surprise you, but it is actually quite rare.
 There are hundreds of thousands of churches in America.
 We hear of these types of things on a national basis when they happen to high profile people.
 However, considering the number of people in Christian leadership, the numbers are quite small.
 As to your other point, most men who go through something like this never recover.
 Of course, there are exceptions.
 Moreover, there are some circles wherein things like this, and much worse, are merely swept under the rug.
 However, in circles where leadership is taken seriously, it is very difficult for a man to come back from things like this.
 People have long memories, and tend to be rather unforgiving. (emphasis mine)